fietew/research/README.md

 List of Publications
 --------------------

+BibTeX file for all publications can be at [here](papers/papers.bib)

 [A. Winter, F. Schultz, S. Spors.
 Localization Properties of Data-based Binaural Synthesis including Translatory Head-Movements.
 FORUM ACUSTICUM, 2014.](papers/2014-09_ForumAcusticum_Localization Binaural Synthesis)

 Usage